Signed in as:

 What Population(s) do you work with?

 I see anyone over the age of 12 years-old.
 Don't let your location stop you from seeing a therapist.
-If you live in Oregon I can be your therapist, however, if you don't live in Jackson County Oregon then we'll need to meet via video conference (not Zoom).
+If you live in Oregon or Utah I can be your therapist, however, if you don't live in Jackson County Oregon then we'll need to meet via video conference (not Zoom).

 NOTE: If you don’t see your insurance listed that shouldn’t stop you from setting up an appointment to explore options which can include my applying to get credentialed with them as you may not be the only one who is searching.